Benaiah-Varner/Benaiah-Varner/README.md

 Some of my Skills and Interests:

 - FinTech, Algorithmic trading, and e-commerce
-- Learning new things, always staying productive
+- Learning new things, productivity
 - HTML, CSS, React.js, Node.js, Express, Next.js and more
 - Programmatic problem solving with Python, JavaScript, or Node.js.